 - Participate in SCU’s COVID-19 contact tracing program;

-- Wear face coverings at all times on campus—indoors and outdoors;
+- Wear face coverings at all times on campus—indoors.

 - Practice social distancing (6-feet minimum) at all times—indoors and outdoors;